The DMV is no longer collecting the $1 Technology Fee.

 Insurance companies licensed to do business in Nevada are required to validate the status of Nevada insurance policies.

-The DMV's Nevada LIVE program will periodically ask your insurance company if the vehicle has current Nevada liability insurance coverage.
-The insurance company will respond “Confirmed” or “Unconfirmed.”
+The DMV's Nevada LIVE program periodically asks your insurance company if the vehicle has current Nevada liability insurance coverage.

 You can check the status of your insurance by using the Registration and Insurance Registration Status Inquiry.
 You will need the license plate number and last 4 digits of the VIN.